asmagen/SPAGEfinder/README.md

 Verify successful installation.

 ### Define relevant analysis paths (in R)
-r.package.path = 'USER_SET_PACKAGE_PATH' # Define path for the downloaded pipeline scripts and data
+*r.package.path* = 'USER_SET_PACKAGE_PATH' # Define path for the downloaded pipeline scripts and data
-results.path = 'USER_SET_ANALYSIS_DIRECTORY_PATH' # Define path for analysis results set by user
+*results.path* = 'USER_SET_ANALYSIS_DIRECTORY_PATH' # Define path for analysis results set by user

-### Change analysis parameters if defaults are inappropriate for the dataset
+### Assign values to additional analysis and slurm parameters

+The suggested values shown below may be changed by the user.

-p.val.quantile.threshold = 0.8 # Log-Rank threshold (p value quantile)
+*p.val.quantile.threshold* = 0.8 # Log-Rank threshold (p value quantile)

-queues   = 'high_throughput' # SLURM HPC queue
+*queues*   = 'high_throughput' # SLURM HPC queue
-memory   = '8GB' # Memory allocation per job
+*memory*   = '8GB' # Memory allocation per job
-walltime = '8:00:00' # Time limit per job
+*walltime* = '8:00:00' # Time limit per job
-num.jobs = 100 # Number of jobs
+*num.jobs* = 100 # Number of jobs

 Continue analysis by executing the commands in 'R/main.script.R'

 ### Creating new datasets for analysis
-The function preprocess.genomic.data (r.package.path) can be used to process and perform binning of a 'dataset' object located at 'data/dataset.RData') and constructed in the following format:
+The function preprocess.genomic.data (r.package.path) can be used to process and perform binning of a 'dataset' object located at 'data/dataset.RData') and constructed in the following fields:
-mRNA field containing RSEM normalized mRNA measurements (rows corresponding to genes and columns to samples)
+*mRNA* - RSEM normalized mRNA measurements (rows corresponding to genes and columns to samples)
-scna field containing copy-number variation measurements (rows corresponding to genes and columns to samples)
+*scna* - copy-number variation measurements (rows corresponding to genes and columns to samples)
-samples field containing sample IDs as factors
+*samples* - sample IDs as factors
-type field containing cancer types as factors
+*type* - cancer types as factors
-sex field containing sex annotation as factors
+*sex* - sex annotation as factors
-race field containing race annotation as factors
+*race* - race annotation as factors
-time field containing patient survival as number of days to death
+*time* - patient survival as number of days to death
-status field containing patient death/alive status as 0 or 1, respectively
+*status* - patient death/alive status as 0 or 1, respectively